EliteGreyIT67/Charity_Recon/README.md

 ---

 ## Resource Hub
 Use these resources to conduct your research.
+The OSINT tab of the [Charity Recon Tool](./tools/index.html) provides direct search links for many of these.

 ### National Resources (U.S.)
 **Charity Databases & Watchdogs**: